mehulagg/gitlab/doc/development/testing_guide/best_practices.md

 for polluting the tests with nonessential data.
 Most tests for Elasticsearch logic relate to:

-- Creating data in Postgres, waiting for it to be indexed in Elasticsearch.
+- Creating data in Postgres and waiting for it to be indexed in Elasticsearch.
 - Searching for that data.
 - Ensuring that the test gives the expected result.